 Here's all you need to know about reaching Manali

-1.)
-By Road: Manali is very well connected to all major towns in Himachal Pradesh and major cities in the neighboring states.
+1) By Road: Manali is very well connected to all major towns in Himachal Pradesh and major cities in the neighbouring states.
 You can always find a bus to and fro from Manali to Leh, Shimla, Kullu, Mandi, Dharamshala, Chandigarh, New Delhi etc.

 Many state-run and private bus ply regularly on the route to Manali.
 You can also opt for a private taxi from New Delhi or Chandigarh.

 Here is the distance of some major cities and towns from Manali for your reference:

 It takes around 13 hours to reach Manali if you start from ISBT (Inter State Bus Terminal) at Kashmiri Gate in Delhi.
 Most people opt for travel from ISBT as it is very convenient.
 Taking an HRTC (Himachal Pradesh Road Transport) bus is recommended as they are on time and very easily available.

 2) By Train: One of the cheapest ways to reach Manali is to cover half the distance by train and the rest by road.
 You can take a train from New Delhi to Ambala Cantt and then take a bus from there.
 The railway station nearest to Manali is the Jogindernagar station.